MikhailovAlexander/adm_project/README.md

 Image 6.1.
 Database initial scripts developed using pgModeler

-Scripts have been developed to create database objects, such as procedures, functions and views for databases.
+Scripts have been developed to create database objects, such as procedures, functions and views.

 ![Image 6.2.
 Database objects](images/db_objects.png)